feldera/feldera/docs/docs/tour/tour.md

 `CREATE VIEW` commands:

 * `CREATE TABLE` specifies a data format.
-Feldera Platform processes streaming data, rather than storing it, so the platform does not reserve disk space in response to table definitions.
+Feldera Platform processes streaming data, rather than storing it, so Feldera Platform does not reserve disk space in response to table definitions.

 * `CREATE VIEW` describes an analysis in terms of tables or views.